What is RPO (Recruitment Process Outsourcing)?

 What happens when you work with a Recruitment Process Outsourcing consultant?

-RPO consultants always start off by getting to know your HR team.
+RPO consultants always start off by getting to know your human resources team.
 They will learn about your business, your culture, and the specific requirements of each open position.
 This is also a chance for your HR professionals to learn more about recruitment best practices from an expert.

-What happens next depends on your agreement with the RPO firm:
+What happens next depends on your agreement with an RPO provider: